Imsigma-sys/NeonOS/README.md

 # NeonOS
-A lightweight and fast OS
+A lightweight and fast OS (still in dev)